Consensys/web3js-eea/CONTRIBUTING.md

 suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?
-Enhancement suggestions are tracked as in [Jira](https://pegasys1.atlassian.net/secure/Dashboard.jspa?selectPageId=10000).
+Enhancement suggestions are tracked as [GitHub issues] (https://github.com/PegaSysEng/web3js-eea/issues).
 Create an issue on and provide the following information:

 * Use a **clear and descriptive title** for the issue to identify the suggestion.